suchmememanyskill/Alfae/README.md

 - Epic Games Integration: Allows you to log into, download and run games from Epic Games
 - Steam Exporter: Allows exporting currently installed games to steam, including images.
 Also provides Proton Boot Profiles for linux
 - Bottles Integration: Imports bottles as Boot Profiles for linux.
 Also is able to import all things bottles considerers as programs into Launcher
+- Itch.Io Integration: Allows you to log into, download and run games from itch.io
+- Gog Integration: Allows you to log into, download and run games from GOG

 ## Credits
 ### General